Join Here | Log In

 Understanding your genetic variants (SNPs), along with clinical trials and quality research studies, can help you narrow down the natural supplements that may actually help – versus the supplements that are likely a waste of money.
 Genes can also come into play with whether you’re likely to have side effects from a supplement.

-Please be sure to click through to the full article on the supplement.
+Please be sure to click through to the full article on each of the supplements.
 It contains additional information on clinical trials, safety, lab tests on supplement brands, and other considerations.

-Always talk to your doctor or pharmacist about interactions with prescription medications or for medical advice.
+Always talk to your doctor or pharmacist about supplement interactions with prescription medications or for medical advice.

 Ashwagandha is a traditional Ayurvedic herb used for centuries to counter stress and anxiety.
 Research shows that it has many benefits beyond just mood including: